the-link2012/spawner_tweaker/README.md

-This datapack is currently a work in progress for 1.21.5.
+This datapack currently works for minecraft 1.21.5-1.21.10.
 For legacy versions and backports, view branches on the repository.<br>
 **NOTE:** If your map was 1.21.4 or below and used Spawner Tweaker, you will need to re-register spawners or update most ids due to major minecraft nbt reworks.
 When re-registering, use these commands to reset the data storage:<br>
 `/data remove storage spawner_tweaker:temp Ids`<br>
 `/data remove storage spawner_tweaker:temp Spawners`<br>